 If you have an illness, disease or disablement that could cause a substantial risk to your physical or mental health or that of someone else you may not need a work capability assessment.
 This can include pregnancy where the effect of work could cause a risk to you or your unborn child.

 If you have a life-threatening disease which cannot be controlled by any recognised therapeutic procedure you may not need a work capability assessment.

-If you have reached state Pension Credit age and are entitled to Disability Living Allowance or Personal Independence Payment you will not need to have a work capability assessment.
+If you have reached state Pension Credit age and are entitled to Attendance Allowance, Disability Living Allowance or Personal Independence Payment you will not need to have a work capability assessment.

-If you fit into one of the categories above your adviser will tell you to ask your GP or specialist to provide a completed DS1500 form giving details about your treatment or health condition.
-This will be part of the information the Department for Work and Pensions uses when deciding whether or not you have Limited Capability for Work.
+If you fit into one of the categories above your adviser will tell you to ask your GP or specialist to provide a completed DS1500 form giving details about your situation.
+This will form part of the information the Department for Work and Pensions uses when deciding whether or not you have Limited Capability for Work.